 If you’ve tried everything and nothing has worked, try these 19 tips on how to keep cats away.
 They’re all straightforward and inexpensive to implement, but they’re highly effective in keeping the stray cat away from your yard.

 Why do cats keep coming into your garden?

 There are several reasons for cats to keep coming into your garden.
 Cats are by nature predators of small rodents such as rats and moles that are a frequent sight in gardens.

 While this may help you control some garden pests, it becomes a nuisance if they keep returning to the same area.

-If you have a cat in your home that spends a significant time outdoors, it may be making your garden magnet for the neighbourhood feral cat as well.
+If you have a cat in your home that spends a significant time outdoors, it may be making your garden magnet for the neighborhood feral cat as well.

 This is because your cat may be leaving dead birds, mice, or squirrels that attract other cats to your garden flower bed.
 Keeping their predatory instincts, cats are also territorial.
 They like to mark edges that they consider to be their area.